Zersetzung: Units involved

-Almost all Stasi departments were involved in Zersetzung operations, although first and foremost amongst these was the headquarters of the Stasi's directorate XX (Hauptabteilung XX) in Berlin, and its divisional offices in regional and municipal government.
+Almost all Stasi departments were involved in Zersetzung operations.
+First and foremost amongst these was the headquarters of the Stasi's directorate XX (Hauptabteilung XX) in Berlin, and its divisional offices in regional and municipal government.
 The function of the headquarters and Abteilung XXs was to maintain surveillance of religious communities; cultural and media establishments; alternative political parties; the GDR's many political establishment-affiliated mass social organisations; sport; and education and health serviceseffectively covering all aspects of civic life.

 The Stasi made use of the means available to them within, and as a circumstance of, the GDR's closed social system.
-An established, politically motivated collaborative network (politisch-operatives Zusammenwirken, or POZW) provided them with extensive opportunities for interference in such situations as the sanctioning of professionals and students, expulsion from associations and sports clubs, and occasional arrests by the Volkspolizei (the GDR's quasi-military national police).
+An established, politically motivated collaborative network (politisch-operatives Zusammenwirken, or POZW) provided them with extensive opportunities for interference such as the sanctioning of professionals and students, expulsion from associations and sports clubs, and occasional arrests by the Volkspolizei, the GDR's quasi-military national police.
 Refusal of permits for travel to socialist states, or denial of entry at Czechoslovak and Polish border crossings where no visa requirement existed, were also arranged.

-The various collaborators (Partner des operativen Zusammenwirkens) included branches of regional government, university and professional management, housing administrative bodies, the Sparkasse public savings bank, and in some cases head physicians.
+The collaborators (Partner des operativen Zusammenwirkens) included branches of regional government, university and professional management, housing administrative bodies, the Sparkasse public savings bank, and in some cases head physicians.
 The Stasi's Linie III (Observation), Abteilung 26 (Telephone and room surveillance), and M (Postal communications) departments provided essential background information for the designing of Zersetzung techniques, with Abteilung 32 procuring the required technology.

 The Stasi collaborated with the secret services of other Eastern Bloc countries to implement Zersetzung.
 One such example was the Polish secret services co-operating against branches of the Jehovah's Witnesses organisation in the early 1960s, which would come to be known as "innere Zersetzung" (internal subversion).

 Use against individuals

 The Stasi applied Zersetzung before, while, after, or instead of incarcerating the targeted individual.
 The implementation of Zersetzungeuphemistically called Operativer Vorgang ("operational procedure")generally did not aim to gather evidence against the target in order to initiate criminal proceedings.
 Rather, the Stasi considered Zersetzung as a separate measure to be used when official judiciary procedures were undesirable for political reasons, such as the international image of the GDR.
-However, in certain cases, the Stasi did attempt to entrap individuals, as for example in the case of Wolf Biermann: The Stasi set him up with minors, hoping that they could then pursue criminal charges.
+However, in certain cases, the Stasi did attempt to entrap individuals, as for example in the case of Wolf Biermann, the Stasi set him up with minors, hoping that they could then pursue criminal charges.
 The crimes targeted for such entrapment were non-political, such as drug possession, trafficking, theft, financial fraud, and rape.